 Our part-time postgraduate programmes are also open to talented individuals without a first degree, who have relevant work-experience, have taken a less-traditional route in their career and who will have shown great potential in the business.
 In this case, we will offer you the opportunity to initially register for our Postgraduate Diploma for the registration period of one year.
 If you successfully complete and pass the Postgraduate Diploma, we will transfer the credits gained from this onto the Master’s degree.

 A Postgraduate Diploma (PgD) is an intermediary qualification equal to 120 credits of modules.
 Your credits can then be transferred towards a full Master’s degree registration within five years of you attending the module.
 The tuition fees paid towards the PgD will be deducted from the total Master’s degree fees (pro rata).

 Yes, our courses are open to both Home and Overseas students.
-Please note, you need to be in employment and have the ability to travel to the University of Warwick’s campus for face-to-face teaching.
+Please note, you need to be in employment with appropriate professional experience and have the ability to travel to the University of Warwick’s campus for face-to-face teaching.

 Yes, as long as you have enough professional experience to relate your learning to your recent contracts/clients.

 No, we do not hold interviews for our part-time postgraduate programmes.
 An application link will be emailed to you once your suitability to join the programme has been confirmed.

 Although we do not hold interviews, we strongly encourage a one-to-one consultation to discuss your options and confirm your eligibility.
 Please contact us to arrange a one-to-one consultation: